jellieware/brainwave-entrainment/README.md

 <br><br>
 <a href="https://youtu.be/Yf-T0-yzIAM?si=58b4gPUArknE8j8v">Demo</a>
 <br><br>
-This script will generate a gentle water flow with bamboo chimes and delta binaural beats.
+This script will generate a gentle water flow with bamboo chimes.
 Use headphones with caution!
 Press "q" at any time to exit.
 <br><br>
 *Note: No Audio files are used, all the sounds are synthetic and random.
 <br><br>